nuta/operating-system-in-1000-lines/website/en/13-user-mode.md

 0000000080265018: 0x09 0xca 0xaa 0x86 0x7d 0x16 0x13 0x87
 ```

 It seems some data is present.
-If we check the contents of `shell.bin`, we can confirm that it indeed matches:
+Check the contents of `shell.bin` to confirm that it indeed matches:

 ```plain
 $ hexdump -C shell.bin | head